saurabh-deochake/mywebsite/_posts/2017-07-24-kubernetes-on-centos-7.md

 ---
-title: '[Solved] Python Pynotify- gio.Error: The connection is closed'
+title: 'Kubernetes Cluster on CentOS 7'
-date: 2015-03-14
+date: 2017-07-24
-permalink: /posts/2015/03/post-1/
+permalink: /posts/2017/07/post-1/
 tags:
+  - kubernetes
+  - docker
-  - Python
+  - cloud
-  - Pynotify
+  - centos
-  - gio
+  - orchestration
 ---
 This is a thorough tutorial on setting up Kubernetes cluster on CentOS 7 servers.
 This is a step-by-step tutorial which also discusses potential problems that may be faced and how to solve them.